Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Impact of correlation on social welfare

 Therefore this game, in the spirit of \cite{Pappa15}, features both coordination and conflicting interests.
 The players are jointly interested in minimizing the probability of having payoff 0, while each player individually dislikes to be the one implementing the action $\tau$ in the winning cases.

-In the best correlated equilibrium (in terms of expected payoff for each player), the mediator suggests to each player $i$ the function This always wins in the case $\tau = 0$ and loses in the case $\tau = 1$.
-It gives to each player expected payoff $\frac{2+\eps}{6}$.
+In the best correlated equilibrium (in terms of expected \dio{social welfare}), the mediator suggests to each player $i$ the function This always wins in the case $\tau = 0$ and loses in the case $\tau = 1$.
+It gives \dio{expected social welfare $\frac{2+\eps}{2}$}.